Last Updated on April 29, 2021 by Creative Parenting

 Managing a strong willed toddler is a challenge that can befuddle even the most experienced parent.

 To help you demystify how to discipline a toddler who doesn’t listen.

-The first time our son challenged authority began around the 1.5-year mark.
-We started having exchanges like this:
+The first time our son challenged our authority began around the 1.5-year mark.
+We started having conversations like this:

 Him: Climbing on something dangerous.